rlneumiller/open-space-mmo/CONTRIBUTING.md

 # Contributing to Open Space MMO

-Welcome! 🌌 We’re building more than just a game — we’re creating a community and a universe together.
-Whether you're fixing typos, designing alien lifeforms, contributing code, or shaping gameplay mechanics, you're part of something meaningful.
+Welcome! 🌌 We’re building more than just a game — we’re working to create a vibrant, passionate and diverse community of open source developers, gamers, writers, designers, and dreamers.
+Whether you're fixing typos, designing alien lifeforms, contributing code, or shaping gameplay mechanics, you're part of something remarkable.

 ## ✨ Our Vision

-This project is fueled by the belief that immersive, inclusive, ethical worlds are worth building — both in-game and in development.
-We're developing a space MMO under a community-first philosophy that resists exploitative corporate interests and encourages cooperation, creativity, and equitable participation.
+We imagine a universe where the adventure is shared, the community is the cornerstone, and the experience is built on respect for its players.
+This project is our answer to that vision: a space MMO developed with a focus on player agency, creativity, and transparent, community-led principles.
+We're committed to creating a world that is as rewarding to build as it is to play.

+We aspire to integrate cutting-edge accessibility and immersion technologies — including, but not limitied to, XR\VR, eye tracking, natural language interfaces, real-time multilingual translation, and other tools that reflect the inclusive, interoperable societies our game universe envisions.

+## 🧠 Interface Ethos

+Our interface isn't just about menus and maps — it's a bridge between human intuition and the user experiences of a galactic civilization.
+We’re actively exploring look-to-interact mechanics, language-neutral systems, and adaptive input models that reflect how wildly diverse lifeforms might navigate a spacefaring society.
+Want to help invent the next starship interface?
+Welcome aboard.

 ## 🤝 How to Get Involved